Nahal Brigade: Brigade organization

 Battalions 931 and 932 are composed entirely of soldiers who draft through the Bakum.

-The 50th Battalion has a unique makeup.
-Two-thirds of its companies are made up of bnei gar'inim, groups that spend a year running programs in lower socio-economic communities before being drafted to the army.
-Following that year, they go through infantry training, taking around 8 months, and then serve in the same manner as other infantry units for about a year.
-This period is followed by around half a year of community service, at the end of which their term of service closes with another 4–6 months as infantrymen.
-The other third of the 50th battalion is composed of bakumistim, or soldiers who draft regularly to the unit through the Bakum.

-Prior to 2006, it was the case both groups of prospective 50th battalion soldiers were required to pass a two-day gibbush (selection phase) before being drafted in order to get into the 50th Battalion and also that part of the battalion's training comprised a paratrooper course after advanced infantry training (hence Nahal Mutznaḥ, or Airborne Nahal, the name of the battalion before being transferred to the Nahal brigade).
-Since 2006, however, both the gibbush and the paratrooper course were dropped and the 50th became a regular infantry battalion.
+Prior to 2006, both groups of prospective 50th battalion soldiers were required to pass a two-day gibbush (selection phase) before being drafted in order to get into the 50th Battalion.
+Part of the battalion's training comprised a paratrooper course after advanced infantry training, hence Nahal Mutznaḥ, or Airborne Nahal, the name of the battalion before being transferred to the Nahal brigade.
+Since 2006, both the gibbush and the paratrooper course were dropped and the 50th became a regular infantry battalion.
 In 2010 Nahal soldiers from the 50th Battalion produced IDF Tick Tock, a viral video of themselves dancing as a flash mob in the streets of Hebron.

-The fourth active-duty Nahal battalion, the Gadsar (Reconnaissance battalion), was created in the early 1990s to serve as a special reconnaissance detachment for the brigade.
-Soldiers wishing to serve in this elite battalion must pass a five-day gibbush, a physically and mentally grueling test similar to "hell week" (approximately 1 in 4 finish the week and 1 in 8 are accepted to the training program), after which they are dispersed into specialized training programs for each of the three companies that make up the battalion: the Palsar (Reconnaissance Company), the Palnat (Anti-Tank Company, commonly known as the Orev company), and the Palhan (Engineering and Explosives Company).
-Soldiers in this battalion undergo an additional 8 months of training in krav maga, urban combat, navigation, camouflage, parachuting and other specialized courses.
+Soldiers in this battalion undergo an additional eight months of training in krav maga, urban combat, navigation, camouflage, parachuting and other specialized courses.
 During periods of low intensity conflict, the companies are tasked with capturing enemies of the state and serve as counter-terrorism forces, raiding terrorist homes and hideouts.
 Gadsar Nahal won the IDF Chief of Staff prize in 2010 for best land combat unit.